 - Beat the eggs in a medium-sized bowl.
 Using a slotted spoon, transfer the onion mixture to the eggs, and a pinch of salt and pepper.
 Stir to combine.

 - Heat the remaining olive oil in the same pan, over medium/high heat.
 Pour in the egg mixture and cook for 3-5 minutes, or until the edges begin to set.
 Place a large plate over the pan, and flip the tortilla onto it.
 Return to the pan to fry the other side, for 1 or 2 minutes, depending on the desired juiciness, or until golden brown (see tip).

 - Slice into wedges and serve hot, or cold.

 Alternatively, cook the cauliflower in salted boiling water, for 15 minutes; drain.

-Instead of flipping the tortilla in the pan, after the 1st 3-5 minutes, place oven-proof pan 10” away from the broiler, and broil, until golden brown.
+Instead of flipping the tortilla in the pan, after the first 3-5 minutes, place oven-proof pan 10” (25 cm) away from the broiler, and broil, until golden brown.
 Remove and set aside to cool.